PhenoApps/Field-Book/docs/source/fields.rst

    Managing existing fields

 To activate a field for data collection, select it from the list of fields.
 Each row in the fields list displays the Date imported, Date edited, Date exported, and Number of entries.

-Fields can be deleted or sorted by different identifiers using the sub menu in each row.
+Pressing the 'More options' icon to the right of the trial info opens a sub menu.

+   * Delete removes the trial and all associated data.
+A confirmation message will be shown first, to confirm that deletion is not triggered accidentally.

+   * Sync connects to the BrAPI sever that is configured in settings, updating the trial with any data that has been added since its last sync or import.

+   * Sort provides dialog to update the plot ordering by selecting different identifiers from a list of imported columns

 .. |geonav| image:: /_static/icons/settings/main/map-search.png
   :width: 20